 1966 - The Moser Residence, Oakview CA. Unbuilt.

 1968 - The Arthur Elrod House, 2175 Southridge Drive, Palm Springs CA. Featured in the James Bond movie Diamonds are Forever.
 9000 square feet on 23.25 acres.
 Five bedrooms and five and a half baths.
 Lautner did remodels in 1971 and again in the late 1970's.
 Photos by Joshua White.
+Featured in the movie Infinite Space.
 In 2009, it was briefly part of a timeshare network of three iconic Palm Springs Houses but late in the year was put up for sale.
-Ownership unclear; needs verification.
+Sold in 2012 to Southridge Houses.

 1968 - The Dan Stevens Residence, 23524 Malibu Colony Road, aka 78 Malibu Colony Road, Malibu CA. No public access - gated community.
 Named "House of the Year" by Architectural Record in 1971.
 Lautner did a remodel in 1985.
-Sold to Steve Austin in 2004.
-Sold to Michael La Fetra in 2007.
-Sold in January 2008 to 78 Malibu Colony Road LLC.
+Sold in 2002 to Kristi Stevens.
+Sold to Kathleen Austin in 2004.
+Sold in 2005 to Kathleen and Steve Austin.
+Sold in 2007 to Michael La Fetra.
+Sold in 2008 to 78 Malibu Colony Road LLC.
 For sale in 2013.

 1968 - The Wayne Zimmerman Residence, 3848 Berry Drive, Studio City CA. Lautner designed an addition in 1982 which was not built.
 Photo by Tycho Saariste.